Retro-Devils/FE-Switcheroo/README.md

 - Helpers for Pegasus and Attract Mode can be found under Helpers.
 (Please note that Attract-Mode is a work in progresss)

 - Whats a helper?
-A tool to install themes and make tweaks .
+A tool to install themes and make tweaks.

+- 3.0 brings everything into Retropie menu as "buttons".

 # Install